-Change the oil and oil filter according to the maintenance schedule in the "Warranty and Maintenance Booklet".
+Change the oil and oil filter according to the maintenance schedule in the "Saab Warranty and Service Record Booklet".
 The engine oil and oil filter must be changed more frequently than listed in the maintenance schedule when driving on dusty roads, when short trips are frequently made, or when driving in extremely cold whether.

-Warm up the engine by letting the engine idle for about 10 minutes to ease draining the engine oil.
-Park the vehicle on a level surface and stop the engine.
+1. Warm up the engine by letting the engine idle for approximately 10 minutes to ease draining the engine oil.

 3. Remove the oil filler cap.